apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/docs/source/resources_plugin/develop.rst

 How to develop
 ==============

-When you want to create a new resource plugin, you need to add a new class in the module `mod`:`resources_plugin`.
-All you have to do is named your plugin, implement `__init__` and `read_file` method.
+When you want to create a new resource plugin, you need to add a new class in the module `resources_plugin`.

+The resource plug-in class needs to inherit the abstract class `ResourcePlugin` and implement its abstract method `read_file` function.

+The parameter of the `__init__` function of `ResourcePlugin` is the prefix of STR type.
+You can override it when necessary.

-Your plugin class needs two indispensable methods, one is the __init__ method, the parameter is the prefix of type str, the other is the read_file function, the parameter is the file suffix of type str, the return value is the file content, if it is exists and is readable.
+The `read_file` function parameter of `ResourcePlugin` is the file suffix of STR type, and its return value is the file content, if it exists and is readable.

-In addition you need to add a constant with your plugin name to ResourcePluginType in dolphinscheduler-python/pydolphinscheduler/src/pydolphinscheduler/constants.py, eg LOCAL = "local".

 Example
 -------